-Our ability to produce timely and effective monitoring reports using complete data is recognised as a fundamental requirement in order for us to deliver safe, high quality care.
+Our ability of the Trust to produce timely and effective monitoring reports using complete data is recognised as a fundamental requirement in order for us to deliver safe, high quality care.
 The Trust Board strongly believes that all decisions, whether clinical, managerial or financial, need to be based on information, which is accurate, timely, complete and consistent.
 A high level of data quality also allows the Trust to undertake meaningful planning and enables services to be alerted of deviations from expected trends.

-Monthly dashboards allow the Trust to display validated data against key performance indicators, track compliance and identify data quality issues.
+Monthly dashboards allow the Trust to display validated data against key performance indicators, track compliance and allow data quality issues to be clearly identified.
 Borough specific reports mirroring the layout of the report to the Board have improved the consistency of reporting.